top of page

 • LinkedIn

-I served around the world, including 6 ½ years at the White House Military Office, where I traveled under a Diplomatic passport outside the United States.
+I served around the world including 6 ½ years at the White House Military Office, where I traveled under a Diplomatic passport outside the United States.
 I also served in Iraq on a Military Transition Team advising the Iraqi Army and Police Forces, in Afghanistan as a Platoon Sergeant with the 82nd Airborne Division, and as a Liaison to the Combined Joint Task Force-East during the 2012 “military surge.”
-Amongst my military and civilian awards and decorations, are a Bronze Star, Defense Meritorious Service Medal, Combat Action Badge, Parachutist Badge, Presidential Service Badge, and an appointment as a Kentucky Colonel.
+Amongst my military and civilian awards and decorations are a Bronze Star, Defense Meritorious Service Medal, Meritorious Service Medal, Combat Action Badge, Parachutist Badge, Presidential Service Badge, Letters of Appreciation from multiple Presidents, and an appointment as a Kentucky Colonel.

 bottom of page